MagmaFiendRightArm/Discord-Token-Connection/README.md

 # Discord-Token-Connection

-leaks access tokens for all connected accounts from a discord user profile using the provided user token.
+Leaks access tokens for all connected accounts from a Discord user profile using the provided user token.

+## Updates

+- **Added Pretty Printing**: The leaked access tokens are now shown in a clearer format.